Now Enrolling for Adult, Adolescent, and Parent Programs!

 Pretreatment

-Focuses on orienting the client to the structure and philosophy of DBT, beginning to using the Diary Card, creating values-based goals, and establishing therapy agreements between therapist and client.
-The Pretreatment phase ends when the client begins attending skills groups.
+Focuses on orienting the client to the structure and philosophy of DBT.
+The client begins to use the Diary Card, create values-based goals, and establishes therapy agreements between therapist and client.
+The Pretreatment phase ends when the client begins attending skills group.

 Stage 1

-Focuses on the client learning and using skills (skills acquisition) to target emotional dysregulation, Cognitive Instability, Interpersonal Instability, Behavior Instability and Self Instability.
+Focuses on the client learning and using skills (skills acquisition) to target Emotional Dysregulation, Cognitive Instability, Interpersonal Instability, Behavior Instability and Self Instability.
 The client participates in 3 skills groups and repeats each group twice.
-This stage lasts for approximately 18 months – or until the client graduates from the skills groups.
+This stage lasts for approximately 18 months – or until the client graduates from the comprehensive DBT program.

 Stage 2

-Focuses on PTSD/past trauma as client is ready.
+Focuses on resolving past trauma and posttraumatic stress disorder symptoms, as client is ready.
 Once a client has a firm understanding of skills and is able to apply the skills to their lives, the therapist uses a variety of therapies, in addition to DBT, to resolve past trauma.
+At The DBT Center of Utah, we use Accelerated Resolution Therapy (ART), Experiential Therapy, EMDR, Dissociation Interventions, and Internal Family Systems (IFS) to treat trauma-related symptoms.
 If the client does not have past trauma, or has resolved trauma, Stage 3 begins.

 Stage 3

 Focuses on resolving problems of living and the client’s respect for self.
-If the client is still struggling to maintain self respect, a safe environment, and meeting values-based goals, the therapist will help them balance acceptance and change skills to resolve these issues.
+If the client is still struggling to maintain self-respect, establish a safe environment, and meet values-based goals, the therapist will help them balance acceptance and change skills and behaviors to resolve these issues.

 Stage 4